 - Preheat oven to 450 degrees F with rack set in the center of the oven.

-- Scatter bones in a large roasting pan.
-Place pan in the oven and roast for one hour.3 pounds beef bones
+- Scatter bones in a large stainless steel roasting pan.
+Place pan in the oven and roast for one hour.

-- While bones are roasting, heat olive oil in a large skillet, add carrots and onions, and cook over medium-low heat for 15 minutes, tossing occasionally with tongs, until well-browned.
-Remove from pan and place veggies in the crockpot.1 tablespoon olive oil, 3 carrots, 2 medium onions
+- While bones are roasting, heat olive oil in a large skillet, add carrots and onions, and cook over medium-low heat for 15 minutes, tossing occasionally until well-browned.
+Remove from pan and place veggies in the crockpot.

-- Add remaining ingredients and bones with accumulated fat from the pan into the crockpot and fill the pot with water leaving 1” on the top.1 gallon filtered water, 2 ribs celery, 1 garlic clove, 2 parsley sprigs, 3 fresh thyme sprigs, 1 bay leaf, 1 tablespoon peppercorns, 2 tablespoon organic apple cider vinegar
+- Add remaining ingredients and bones with accumulated fat from the pan into the crockpot and fill the pot with water leaving 2” on the top.
+You might not fit the whole gallon of water.

 - Uncover and stir the pot.
 Let it cool for at least one hour.